 In this digital age, one thing is for sure: Social media dominates our lives and society.
 Over the past decade, it has grown to play a more significant role in our everyday lives.
 Our jobs and means of employment are no exception.
 Companies often advertise positions they are looking to fill on their sites like Facebook, LinkedIn, YouTube, and Twitter.

 They may use a Staffing and Recruiting company, like Johnson Service Group, to find these candidates for them directly through recruiters.
 Sometimes they employ third-party sites like Indeed to host job opportunities and means for applying online.
 Regardless, job openings and employers needs are readily available over the internet.
 Finding and accessing them is a matter of knowing where to look.

 Your Friend: Your Friends/Colleagues

-The best weapon in your arsenal when looking for a new job may seem obvious, but networking has withstood the test of time and remains the best way to land a new career.
-And while the landscape of the networking world has evolved to incorporate cell phones, social media, video calls, and other technologies, the goal remains the same: to form valuable connections between one or more people.
+The best weapon when looking for a new job may seem obvious.
+However, networking has withstood the test of time and remains the best way to land a new career.
+While the landscape of the networking world has evolved to incorporate cell phones, social media, video calls, and other technologies, the goal remains the same; to form valuable connections between one or more people.

-Touch base with peers or colleagues from your past.
+Reach out to peers or colleagues from your past.
 A simple direct message on LinkedIn or Twitter asking about someone’s current state is both a friendly hello, and a way to learn about their place of work.
 If appropriate and they are willing, a first-hand account of an employer is one of the most valuable pieces of information during a job search.
-From here, we could ask them to formally introduce us; a formal introduction creates a more lasting and meaningful connection, increasing your chance of being remembered (and hopefully hired).
+From here, you can ask for a formal introduction.
+This creates a more lasting and meaningful connection, increasing your chance of being remembered (and hopefully hired).

 If you have no immediate connections that interest you, look at potential employers through LinkedIn.
-Employees are listed on their company profile, and you may be surprised to find someone you’re connected with working there.
+A company’s profile lists employees, and you may discover some surprising connections!